-As you may have gathered from the range of subjects and genres covered in my Weekly Roundups so far, I have an eclectic mind (or you could say I’m just easily distracted.)
-While I am capable of pursuing extensive research or knuckling down to a substantial project, a lot of my writing, as I’m sure you’ve guessed, is a reaction to something I’ve seen or read.
-As not all of those pieces fit into the narrower categories, I’ve also created a category I’ve called Random Thoughts to which I would like to introduce you today.
+As you may have gathered from the range of subjects and genres covered on my website, I have an eclectic mind (or you could say I’m just easily distracted.)
+While I am capable of pursuing extensive research or knuckling down to a substantial project, a lot of my writing, as I’m sure you’ve guessed, is a reaction to something I’ve seen or read, which is why I need the category I’ve called Random Thoughts.

 I love history documentaries and several years ago I saw one that introduced me to Suleiman the Magnificent and Roxolana, the woman for whom he went against all tradition.
 It struck me that Suleiman was an exact contemporary of Henry VIII who also broke with tradition for the woman he loved.
-Yet, as I examine in Of Love and Power, while their actions were in complete contrast, it struck me that while cultures and customs vary, as people, we are all much the same.
+Yet, as I examine in Of Love and Power, while their motives were similar, their actions were in complete contrast.

 Another documentary I came across explored the origins of the tale of the ‘Pied Piper of Hamlin’.
 I had always thought this story was inspired by the Children’s Crusade, but, as I relate in History Remade: The Children’s Crusade, I was surprised that the documentary made no mention of it and shocked when I found out why.